kpister/cse130-summer19-b/docs/discussions/week1/index.md

 #### Functions/Callbacks/Arrow Notation

-In JavaScript, functions are objects, so we can call methods and access fields on functions themselves.
-JavaScript also supports closures, which is just the idea of a scope persisting after it ends.

 Below, we have a function constructor for `Car`, and in the constructor we create methods `getMake` and `getModel` which access the arguments of the function.
 We return the new object to the caller and the function's scope ends, but subsequent calls to `getMake` and `getModel` will still have access to the arguments from the function's scope due to closure.

 For another example, see [Closure](#closure)